 Following a successful breakout season in the WeatherTech SportsCar Championship, Cameron spent the following two years competing in select Continental Tire SportsCar Challenge races in the ST class with Honda of America Racing Team (HART) and returned to IMSA WeatherTech SportsCar Championship for Petit Le Mans in 2016 where he competed with Turner Motorsports in the #97 BMW M6 GT3 and finished third with teammates Michael Marsal and Markus Palttala.
 In addition, Cameron joined Class Auto Motorsports in the Trans Am Series presented by Pirelli Tire, where he took fourth in the 2017 Trans Am Championship in the TA2 class.

-Cameron graduated from the University of Central Florida with a B.A. in Business Management and a minor in Marketing in 2015.
+In 2015, Cameron graduated from the University of Central Florida with a B.A. in Business Management and a minor in Marketing.
 He currently resides in Austin, Texas with his wife, Morgan.